Saviour24/Pandas_Exercise/README.md

 # Pandas_Exercise
-Cleaning and Answering the queations related to sales of products
+Cleaning and Answering the questions related to sales of products